Cortexia-CH/image-tagging-doc/tagging-tool.md

 - special cases: leaves are only litter on fixed ground. on green areas they are not considered as litter:  ![leaves considered as litter](images/leaves-litter.png)
 - images which are already tagged (with annotations in the sidebar) should be DELETED ![icon delete image tool](images/tool-delete-image.png)
 - images with clear visible faces or car number plates should be DELETED ![icon delete image tool](images/tool-delete-image.png)
 - sometimes you can see bottles etc. inside a transparent waste bag.
-In this case only the waste bag needs to me annotated, not the litter inside.
+In this case only the waste bag needs to be annotated, not the litter inside.

 ## Saving your work